Golden-Exp/SIH1732_Vantage/README.md

 ## Dataset
 Readout and Dark Noise applied to artificially rendered moon surface images.
 We are adding other noises in the next stages and training our model to enhance the permanently shadowed regions of the moon better.
-You can access the link to the synthetic dataset created by adding readout and dark noise of noise levels in the range (5,50) to realistic renders of rocky lunar landscapes[here](https://github.com/issaczerubbabela/SIH1732_Vantage/tree/main/Dataset).
+You can access the link to the synthetic dataset created by adding readout and dark noise of noise levels in the range (5,50) to realistic renders of rocky lunar landscapes [here](https://github.com/issaczerubbabela/SIH1732_Vantage/tree/main/Dataset).
 We are hoping to collect Real dark Frames from PSRs added to well Sun Lit or Transiently Lit Images of the CH2 OHRC followed by the addition of Synthetic Noises similar to the noise profile present in the PSRs.